Do Go On - 400 - The Millennium Dome Heist

 and regular security patrols.

-The jewels are displayed in a vault built with ram-proof concrete walls
+The jewels are displayed in a vault built with ram-proof concrete walls,

 and visitors enter the vault through a high security door.

-So they've put some measures in place.
+So they've put some, you know, some measures in place.

 The jewels are displayed inside the cabinets.